France, Germany, Italy welcome EU push to curb foreign takeovers

 Its aim is to give EU member states a tool to intervene in cases of foreign direct investment in strategic assets, in particular if carried out by state-controlled or state-financed enterprises.

-“Germany, France and Italy firmly welcome the Commission’s proposals as an important step towards a level playing field in Europe,” a joint statement published by the German Economy Ministry said.
+“Germany, France and Italy firmly welcome the Commission’s proposals as an important step toward a level playing field in Europe,” a joint statement published by the German Economy Ministry said.

 Germany’s Economic Affairs Minister Brigitte Zypries said Berlin was very interested in foreign investment when it took place under market conditions.